scienxlab/redflag/docs/examples.md

 # Examples

-Ideally get this from Jupyter Notebook.
+Coming soon.
+Ideally we'll get this from one or more Jupyter Notebooks.